-In 2018 a multi-disciplinary team of 17 members of Heineken Nederland (HNL), Heineken Nederland Supply (HNS), and Excepts sustainability and circularity experts, joined forces.
-Together they developed the Heineken 100% Circular program, during an intense 3-day session.
-Their mission: figure out where Heineken can reduce its negative impact, and increase its positive impact.
+In 2018 a multi-disciplinary team of 17 members from Heineken Nederland (HNL), Heineken Nederland Supply (HNS), and Except's sustainability and circularity experts joined forces.

-To help structure the process, the sessions used the Symbiosis in Development (SiD) sustainability framework.
-Together, goals were aligned, innovations explored, pathways set out, governance designed, and a roadmap developed.
+To help structure the process, the sessions used Except's Symbiosis in Development (SiD) sustainability framework.
+Thinking systemically helped us align goals, explore innovations, redesign internal governance, and develop a new roadmap.

 The resulting program prioritizes actions and focus areas, addresses policies and practices, and identifies targets on sustainability beyond material goals to be met by 2030.